eleKit/v-arcade/README.md

 This github contains the Unity project with both the therapist and the child applications that can be build separately.

 The four serious games are: Rich Race, Music Beats, Alien Invasion and Shooting Gallery; each serious game offers different physiotherapy exercises.
 The child plays with the game through the Leap Motion Controller that tracks child's hand movements converting it in movements of the character.
-In Rich Race the child controls a car and has to drive in a circuit, in Music Beats the child plays with both hands and should beat them following music rythm, in Shooting Gallery the child contro0ls the poiter of a gun and has to hit each target with the pointer, in Alien Invasion the child controls a spaceship and has to shoot to all the aliens.
+In Rich Race the child controls a car and has to drive in a circuit, in Music Beats the child plays with both hands and should beat them following music rythm, in Shooting Gallery the child controls the pointer of a gun and has to hit each target with the pointer, in Alien Invasion the child controls a spaceship and has to shoot to all the aliens.

 The four SG, from top left to bottom right: Rich Race, Music Beats, Shooting Gallery and Alien Invasion:
 ![alt text](https://github.com/eleKit/v-arcade/blob/master/4-serious-games.png)